 Since the beginning of T2K, the LLR and LPNHE neutrino groups in close collaboration with IRFU/DPhP colleagues were heavily involved in the construction and operation of the experiment as well as in the data calibration and analysis.
-The LPNHE group had a leading role in the NA61/SHINE experiment at CERN, an experiment designed to measure hadron-production cross-sections, contributed to the ND280 off-axis detector construction and operation (for the TPCs and the magnet), to the ND280 analyses and to the T2K oscillation analysis.
+The LPNHE group had a leading role in the NA61/SHINE experiment at CERN, an experiment designed to measure hadron-production cross-sections, contributed to the ND280 off-axis detector construction and operation (for the TPCs and the magnet), to the ND280 event selection and analyses as well as to the final T2K oscillation analysis.
 The LLR group has been responsible for the design and the mechanical construction of the INGRID detector and the Proton Module.
 More recently, the LLR group was responsible for the mechanical design of the WAGASCI water modules, and for the readout and DAQ system of both the water modules and the side Muon Range Detectors, which are part of the WAGASCI setup.
-During last years, the group has also contributed to the cross section measurements at ND280.
-Both groups are currently involved in the upgrade of the T2K Near Detector for the phase II of T2K as it will be discussed in Sect.
-4.
+During last years, the group has also contributed to the cross-section measurements at ND280.
+Both groups are currently involved in the upgrade of the T2K Near Detector for the phase II of T2K as it will be discussed in Section 4.